ajaydsouza/twittercounter/readme.txt

 6. Add `<?php do_action('echo_twitter_remote'); ?>` to your theme file where you want to display the counter or use the WordPress widget

+== Screenshots ==

+1. TwitterCounter options in WP-Admin

 == Changelog ==

+= 1.5 =
+* Added: Twitter Button with Photo
+* Modified: Better compatibility with the latest versions of WordPress.
+If you are using the sidebar widgets, please re-add them to your theme under Appearance > Widgets
+* Modified: Twitter Widget has been renamed to Twitter Widget

 = 1.4.1 =
 * Added Russian language